lukaszreszke93/lukasz-coding/2020-04-21-refactoring.md

 It's probably gonna be me, after some time.
 And my memory is not so good.
 So I better write readable letter to myself from future instead of having to think about the same problem, again.

+## Is refactoring going to slow me down?
+Short term?
+Maybe.
+Long term it will increase your productivity.
+Code will be more readable and understandable.
+So it leads to overall faster delivery of code that has better quality.

 ## When should I refactor?
 Always.